ibc-corporate-travel/react-native-image-carousel/README.md

 animate={true} // Enable carousel autoplay
 delay={1000} // Set Animation delay between slides loop={true} // Allow infinite looped animation.
 Depends on Prop {...animate} set to true.

+leftArr={'〈'}, // Left arr char.
+Can be text or React.Component. rightArr={'〉'}, // Right arr char.
+Can be text or React.Component. arrStyle={color: '#000000', fontSize: 30} // Styles for text(unicode?) arrows.
+It be applied only to text arrows! arrowsTopOffset={50} // Arrows position from top

 ```